crmiguez/crmiguez/README.md

 😄 Pronouns: she/her, ze/hir

-💬 Ask me about latest projects and ideas
+💬 Ask me about latest projects, ideas, challenge... and Wizarding World! :smile:

 🤔 I’m looking for help with either local, national and international projects

-⚡ Fun fact: The Power Of Attitude and Done-titude :wink:
+⚡ Fun fact: The Power Of Attitude and Done-titude :wink: :wink: